iods/go-eddie/README.md

 Available Commands:
-  ask         Reminders for tracking activity help        Help about any command report      Generate reports for an activity track       Record and track patterns in sleep, mood, seizures, and weight.
+  ask         Reminders for tracking activity fetch       Retrieve your timely dose of knowledge from different sources. find        Search the various resources for keywords. help        Help about any command report      Generate reports for an activity speak       Message people through different APIs track       Record and track patterns in sleep, mood, seizures, and weight.

 Flags: